Undercover Mode Asked a Question Nobody Wants to Answer

 Here’s a more everyday question — with just as little consensus as the legal stuff.

-You’re an open source maintainer.
-A PR comes in.
+Picture this: an open source maintainer gets a PR.
 The code is clean, the tests pass, the description is clear.

-If you knew this PR was AI-generated, would you review it differently?
+If the maintainer knew this PR was AI-generated, would the review go differently?

 I’ve asked a few friends who maintain mid-sized open source projects.
 Honest answer: yes.
 Not because AI code is necessarily worse — sometimes it’s cleaner than a human’s first draft.
 It’s because AI makes different mistakes than humans do.
 A human might miss a null check because they were tired.
 An AI is less likely to do that.
-But an AI might confidently give you something that is syntactically perfect and semantically wrong in a subtle corner case — and it’ll look convincing enough that you don’t stop to question it.
+But an AI might confidently produce something syntactically perfect and semantically wrong in a subtle corner case — and it’ll look convincing enough that the reviewer doesn’t stop to question it.

 These bugs call for different review strategies.

-I ran into this directly while maintaining OpenClaw.
-Someone submitted a PR — clean code, but it didn’t feel like their usual style.
-Later, they told me unprompted: Claude Code wrote it, but they’d reviewed every line and understood it.
-I accepted the PR.
+I’ve heard this from a friend maintaining a mid-sized open source project.
+Someone submitted a PR — clean code, but it didn’t feel like the contributor’s usual style.
+Later, they told him unprompted: Claude Code wrote it, but they’d reviewed every line and understood it.
+He accepted the PR.

-But I also thought: what if they hadn’t said anything?
-Would I have reviewed it the same way?
+But he also thought: what if they hadn’t said anything?
+Would he have reviewed it the same way?

-Honestly, no. If they wrote it themselves, I’d assume they’d already thought through certain design decisions and I’d skip asking about those.
-If AI wrote it, I’d need to verify those decisions were actually considered.
+Honestly, no. If they’d written it themselves, he’d assume they’d already thought through certain design decisions and he’d skip asking about those.
+If AI wrote it, he’d need to verify those decisions were actually considered.
 Not because AI code is worse — because the accountability chain is different.

 This isn’t bias against AI-written code.
 It’s basic code review logic: you decide what questions to ask based on what you know about the author.